BadSNN: Backdoor Attacks on Spiking Neural Networks via Adversarial Spiking Neuron: Methodology

 \subsection{Proposed Attack}

-Inspired by Remark 1, we propose a novel backdoor attack scheme on spiking neural networks, namely \textit{BadSNN}, where we deviate from the conventional poisoning-based backdoor attacks.
+Inspired by \textit{Remark 1}, we propose a novel backdoor attack scheme on spiking neural networks, namely \textit{BadSNN}, where we deviate from the conventional poisoning-based backdoor attacks.
 Instead, we follow a variable LIF hyperparameter tuning approach to embed backdoor behavior in the model.
 The affected SNN treats samples that generate spikes outside the normal spike range as in-distribution data belonging to the target label.
-We refer this method as malicious spike poisoning.
+We refer to this method as malicious spike poisoning.
 After backdoor training, we propose a trigger optimization approach, where we employ a trigger surrogate model that generates trigger perturbations to fool the model into predicting its input as the target label.
+The attack overview of the proposed \textit{BadSNN} is given in Figure \ref{fig:overview}.